brunoyin/folaris/README.md

 * Run shell and Powershell commands on a hosting server via HTTP similar to WinRM without the integrated authentication.
 * Works on any servers where a dotnet core app can run.
 That means Windows, Linux, MacOS.
-* The POST must be in correct JSON format, the JSON payload must be less than 3KB.
+* The payload of an POST must be in correct JSON format, and less than 3KB.
+Here is an example: {"cmd":"Get-Date"}
 * Upload files to the hosting server

 ## How it works